Special Weather Statement issued for Dubois by NWS - News Break

 Special Weather Statement issued for Dubois by NWS

-Effective: 2021-07-08 15:43:00 EDT Expires: 2021-07-08 18:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Dubois A LINE OF STRONG THUNDERSTORMS WILL AFFECT NORTHEASTERN DUBOIS NORTHWESTERN CRAWFORD AND ORANGE COUNTIES At 544 PM EDT, radar indicated strong thunderstorms were located along a line extending from 8 miles east of Shoals to 7 miles east of Jasper.
-Movement was east at 25 mph.
-Winds in excess of 40 mph are possible with these storms.
-Locations impacted include Paoli, Orleans, French Lick, Orangeville, West Baden Springs, Dubois, Hillham, Celestine, Syria and Ellsworth.
-Torrential rainfall is also occurring with these storms, and may cause localized flooding.
+Effective: 2021-07-08 15:43:00 EDT Expires: 2021-07-08 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Dubois A STRONG THUNDERSTORM WILL AFFECT NORTHWESTERN DUBOIS COUNTY At 510 PM EDT, a strong thunderstorm was located 7 miles east of Winslow, moving east at 30 mph.
+Winds in excess of 40 mph are possible with this storm.
+Locations impacted include Jasper, Duff, Portersville, Millersport, Ireland, Maltersville and Haysville.
+Torrential rainfall is also occurring with this storm, and may cause localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.alerts.weather.gov
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.alerts.weather.gov

 Comments / 0